Isaiah 10:17 “So the Light of Israel will be for a fire, And his Holy One for a flame; It will burn and devour His thorns and his briers in one day.”

 Jesus takes a personal stake in His church, because it is He who has formed it, the church is representative of His bridegroom and He prepares a place for His church in heaven for eternity.
 He will redeem His church from the earth, and it is Jesus who calls His people out of the world.
 It was this church that all of Creation was connected to, that God gave authority for and for whom will share in His glory in the end.

-The equipping of the church was evident at Pentecost and the fire of God’s Holiness was present again.
+The equipping of the church was evident at Pentecost—the Fire of God’s Holiness was once again present.

 Acts 2:1-4 “When the Day of Pentecost had fully come, they were all with one accord in one place.
 And suddenly there came a sound from heaven, as of a rushing mighty wind, and it filled the whole house where they were sitting.
 Then there appeared to them divided tongues, as of fire, and one sat upon each of them.
 And they were all filled with the Holy Spirit and began to speak with other tongues, as the Spirit gave them utterance.“